muarshad01/DeepSeek/Notes/lecture23_notes.md

 ***

 #### Note
-* DeepSeek used MTP gains only during pre-training
+* DeepsSeek used MTP gains only during the pre-training process.
-* During inference, DeepSeek just used single token
+* During inference, DeepSeek just used STP.

 ***